rastreus/PCW/FUTURE-DEV-README.md

 ADVICE:
 =======
 SERIOUSLY READ ALL THE COMMENTS!
 I tried to keep them updated and informative.
 It's a good place to start.
 But seriously!
-Send a few days reading the code and all the comments.
+Spend a few days reading the code and all the comments.
 Trace the flow.
-The program starts in the PCW form and goes from there. **Unfortunately**, there are a lot of features where this software is tightly coupled to bizarre, hidden ---bug--- _features_ of GPM.
-If you don't know what's going on, and you won't (trust me), you'll just have to ask Daniel or whomever is coding on GPM at the time of reading this.
+The program starts in the PCW form and goes from there. **Unfortunately**, there are a lot of features where this software is tightly coupled to GPM since this application creates the database entries that GPM has to use.
+If you don't know what's going on, ask Daniel Dainwood (or whomever is coding on GPM at the time of reading this).

 DESIGN DECISIONS:
 =================
 There are definitely some "design flaws" in that it is not a nice, arch. without a lot of tight coupling -- there is quite a bit of tight coupling unfortunately.
-Tread carefully lest you break everything.
+Tread carefully lest you break EVERYTHING.
 Also, there's not really a testing framework so unless you know what to actually look for, you won't even know that you've broken everything.
 I know.
 I'm sorry.
 But in my defense, I did the best I could with what I was given -- absolutely nothing!